vietjtnguyen/argagg/doc/root.md

       x = args["num"];
     }

 Finally, you can get all of the positional arguments as an std::vector using the argagg::parser_results::pos member.
+You can alternatively convert individual positional arguments using the same conversion functions as the option argument conversion methods.

+    auto y = 0.0;
+    if (args.pos.size() > 0) {
+      y = args.as<double>(0);
+    }

 One can also specify `--` on the command line in order to treat all following arguments as not options.